arillo/silverstripe-elements/Readme.md

 ```

-In the SiteTree instance the realtions elements are now accessable through:
+In the SiteTree instance the element relations are now accessable through:

 ```
 $pageInst->ElementsByRelation('Elements');
 $elementInst->ElementsByRelation('Elements');
 ```

-For use in Template:
+To use them in a template:
 ```
 	<% loop $ElementsByRelation(Elements) %>
 		$Render
 	<% end_loop %>
 ```

-There is a helper function to move a gridfield into an other tab in the cms:
+There is also a helper function to move a gridfield into another tab if you prefer:

 ```
 public function getCMSFields()